marph91/pocket-cnn/README.md

 - Add more layers, f. e. fully connected layer.

 ## CNN Frameworks
 - Fix pytorch saving and loading.
-The extra layers always have to be in a relative directory when loading the model.
+The extra layers always have to be in a relative directory when loading the model due to pickle.
+See https://pytorch.org/docs/stable/notes/serialization.html.
 Currently the files are duplicated.
 - Add tensorflow support.
 Currently the quantization we need, is not available at this framework.
 See https://www.tensorflow.org/api_docs/python/tf/quantization/quantize.